 So, this December 1 and throughout the last month of this year, I wish you hope, and, as always, thank you for stopping by.

-Also, to learn more about World AIDS Day, feel free to check out the following articles published in A&U Magazine–America’s AIDS Magazine, one written by yours truly, others that included my thoughts on World AIDS Day:
+Also, to learn more about World AIDS Day, feel free to check out the following articles published in A&U Magazine–America’s AIDS Magazine, one written by yours truly, and others that included my thoughts on World AIDS Day:

 A World AIDS Day Gallery by Chael Needle, A&U Managing Editor

-Reading Names on World AIDS Day, Frontdesk by David Waggoner, A&U Publisher and Editor-in-Chief
+Reading Names on World AIDS Day, Frontdesk by David Waggoner, A&U Publisher, and Editor-in-Chief